How do I Avoid the Congestion Charge?

 Are there any Exemptions or Discounts?

-If you are a resident of any of the affected areas (listed above), then you are eligible for a 90% discount.
+If you are a resident of any of the affected areas (listed above), then you are eligible for a 90% discount (as part of temporary changes to the Congestion Charge, the residents’ discount will be closed to new applicants from 1 August 2020).
 Disabled drivers, on the other hand, qualify for a complete 100% exemption, though they will first have to register with Transport for London and pay a £10 charge prior to travelling.
 If said drivers are already exempt from road tax, registration is not required.
 Motorbikes, bicycles and mopeds are also exempt from the congestion charge and certain hybrid and electric cars might be eligible for a discount due to their lower emission levels.
 The same is true for cars with 9 or more seats (so minibuses and buses really).

 How do I Avoid the Congestion Charge?